 - Link submission sites

-Organic SEO is a kinder, gentler genie.
-Many SEO professionals will explain organic optimization as “results from any search that you haven’t paid for”.
+Organic SEO is a different genie.
+Many marketing professionals may explain organic optimization as “results from any search that you haven’t directly paid for”.
 Others will give you a bit more of a technical response, “Algorithm driven results given to you by any search engine once you plug in specific keywords.”
 Me, I’m biased.
 I’ll tell you, “It’s the way to go.”
 Methodology includes:

 - Writing great, user-based content